 Join us for an evening with three experts who have studied the past, present, and future of these basic human needs.
 Peter Gleick of the Pacific Institute will share his thoughts on the evolving technologies that could be vital to providing water to a growing global population.
 Jonathan Foley, Executive Director of the California Academy of Sciences will outline the size of the food challenge and the new approaches and technologies that are needed to sustainably meet demand.
 Saul Griffith, CEO of Otherlab, will share his recent work on mapping energy flows in the U.S. economy and how those might shift to address a host of issues including climate change.

 This event is part of the National Academies study on Grand Challenges and Opportunities in Environmental Engineering and Science.
 The talks will be followed by a Q&A with the committee that is authoring the study.
+The session will be moderated by Bob Perciasepe, president of the Center for Climate and Energy Solutions and former Deputy Administrator of the U.S. Environmental Protection Agency.
 The event is free and open to the public, and will be webcasted.
-Register today!

 Public Session: September 6, 1:00 p.m. – 3:15 p.m.
 PDT

 Challenges Presented by Sea Level Rise in the San Francisco Bay Area